Updated 2026-03-08

 Notification infrastructure built by developers who've managed millions of notifications.
 Clean observability and fast implementation.

 SuprSend's dashboard provides clear visibility into notification delivery across all channels — you can trace individual notifications from trigger to delivery, identifying failures and bottlenecks quickly.
 The SDK integration is designed for speed, with most teams going live within hours rather than days.
 Multi-channel support covers email, push, SMS, and in-app with unified templates and routing logic.
-As a newer player, it's still building out its integration ecosystem, but for teams that prioritize observability and fast time-to-value over brand recognition, SuprSend delivers a focused alternative to Novu's broader open-source approach.
+As a newer player, it's still building out its integration ecosystem, but for teams that prioritize observability and fast time-to-value over Novu's broader open-source approach, SuprSend delivers a focused alternative without the self-hosting overhead.

 Visit